Robotic surgery: History

 Further development of robotic systems was carried out by SRI International and Intuitive Surgical with the introduction of the da Vinci Surgical System and Computer Motion with the AESOP and the ZEUS robotic surgical system.
-The first robotic surgery took place at The Ohio State University Medical Center in Columbus, Ohio under the direction of Robert E. Michler.
+The first robotic surgery was performed at The Ohio State University Medical Center in Columbus, Ohio, under the direction of a renowned American cardiothoracic surgeon, Robert E. Michler.

-AESOP was a breakthrough in robotic surgery when introduced in 1994, as it was the first laparoscopic camera holder to be approved by the FDA.
-NASA initially funded the company that produces AESOP, Computer Motion, due to its goal to create a robotic arm that can be used in space, but this project ended up becoming a camera used in laparoscopic procedures.
-Voice control was then added in 1996 with the AESOP 2000 and seven degrees of freedom to mimic a human hand was added in 1998 with the AESOP 3000.
+When publicly introduced in 1994, AESOP represented a breakthrough in robotic surgery, as it was the first laparoscopic camera holder to be granted the FDA's approval for commercial use.
+Furthermore, the U.S. government space agency NASA was among companies, governmental institutions, and agencies that provided research funding to the company Computer Motion, which produced AESOP, due to its goal of creating a robotic arm that can be used in space; however, this project eventually moved in the direction of medical science, resulting in the development of a camera used in laparoscopic procedures.
+In 1996, a voice control system was installed in the AESOP 2000 surgical robot, followed in 1998 by the function of seven degrees of freedom (7 DOF), which enhanced the AESOP 3000 robotic system, effectively enabling it to mimic a functional human hand.

-ZEUS was introduced commercially in 1998, and was started the idea of telerobotics or telepresence surgery where the surgeon is at a distance from the robot on a console and operates on the patient.
-Examples of using ZEUS include a fallopian tube reconnection in July 1998, a beating heart coronary artery bypass graft in October 1999, and the Lindbergh Operation, which was a cholecystectomy performed remotely in September 2001.
-In 2003, ZEUS made its most prominent mark in cardiac surgery after successfully harvesting the left internal mammary arteries in 19 patients, all of which had very successful clinical outcomes.
+The ZEUS robotic surgical system was commercially introduced in 1998, marking the inception of telerobotics, also known as telepresence surgery, where the surgeon conducts the surgical procedure remotely, navigating the robot through a console, while the robot performs the procedure on the patient.
+ZEUS was used for the first time during a gynecological surgery in 1997 to reconnect Fallopian tubes in Cleveland, Ohio.
+Afterwards, it was used on several other surgical procedures, including a beating heart coronary artery bypass graft in October 1999, and the Lindbergh Operation, which was a cholecystectomy performed remotely in September 2001.
+In 2003, ZEUS made its most prominent mark in cardiac surgery after successfully harvesting the left internal mammary arteries in 19 patients, all of whom had very successful clinical outcomes.